Initiatives For Women How to Prepare a Competitive Application-

 A: You need to submit (1) a full application and (2) the eligibility form.
 Fill out the eligibility form (include one print copy with your packet).

-Read your application packet carefully and you will see that you need six collated copies of your application.
+Read your application packet carefully and you will see that you need six collated copies (one original and five photopcopies)of your application.
 Each copy will contain your cover sheet, goals and plan letter, project statement (optional), project description, two letters of recommendation, a budget, and your vita or resume.
 Follow the directions exactly.
 Put everything in exactly the order requested.
 Start gathering materials and writing early!
 Ask for your letters of recommendation as soon as you can.

 Q: What does Initiatives For Women look for when judging an application?